· Dates: 2/29-3/7

 The course tuition covers from when we arrive inOujé-Bougoumou until we depart.
 Traveling expenses are NOT included.
-This will include 2-3 nights in a hotel (one in NH, one night in La Tuque on the ride up, possibly one night on the way back), meals, and splitting the vehicle-related expenses (gas, etc).
+This will include 2-3 nights in a hotel, meals, and splitting the vehicle-related expenses (gas, etc).

 We’ll be in touch before the trip to talk about vehicles, who’s driving, how many spots they have, etc. This option has worked for us in the past and is a lot cheaper than renting a van (if we could even still rent one that allowed us to cross the border).
 We’ll get a head count on this early on.